MrLarryMan/hackthebox/Bashed/Bashed.md

 <img src="/Images/ImageB4.png" alt="Image4" width="75%"/>

 My next step was to look around for things I could use, and I found the Scripts folder, which was out of place.
-The folder was owned by scriptmanager, so I sudo -u'd as scriptmanager to take a look at the contents.
+The folder was owned by scriptmanager, so I used `sudo -u scriptmanager ls /scripts/` to take a look at the contents.

 <img src="/Images/ImageB5.png" alt="Image5" width="75%"/>